 - 1. The front and/or rear bumper may be marked diagonally 45 degrees down to the centerline of the pavement with 2" x 1/4" wide strips of non-contrasting retro reflective material. - 2.
 The rear of the bus body shall be marked with strips of retro reflective National School Bus Yellow (NSBY) material to outline the perimeter of the back of the bus using material which conforms to the requirements of FMVSS 571.131 (Table I).
 The perimeter marking of rear emergency exits per FMVSS 217 and/or the use of retro reflective SCHOOL BUS signs partially accomplish the objective of this requirement.
 To complete the perimeter marking of the back of the bus, strips of at least one-inch retro reflective NSBY material shall be applied horizontally above the rear windows and above the rear bumper, extending from the rear emergency exit perimeter marking outward to the left and rear corners of the bus.
 Vertical strips shall be applied at the corners connecting these horizontal strips. - 3.
-SCHOOL BUS signs, if not of a lighted design, shall be marked with retro reflective NSBY material comprising a background for lettering of the front and/or rear SCHOOL BUS signs. - 4.
+SCHOOL BUS signs, shall be marked with retro reflective NSBY material comprising a background for lettering of the front and/or rear SCHOOL BUS signs.
+If the SCHOOL BUS sign is backlit, it must meet all retro-reflective requirements listed. - 4.
 The sides of the bus body shall be marked with retro reflective NSBY material at least one inch in width, extending the length of the bus body and located between the floor line and the belt line.